F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

     - `True`: only one axis per row (for `shared_xaxes`) or column (for `shared_yaxes`).
     - `row` or `col`: equivalent to `True`, applicable only to `shared_xaxes` or `shared_yaxes`, respectively.
     - `all`: all subplots share the same axes
 - `horizontal_spacing`, `vertical_spacing`: the spacing between the subplots in relative units, values are in the range `[0, 1]`.
-The default is `0.2` for both, which means that the spacing is 20% of the figure width/height.
+    - The default is `0.2` for both, which means that the space between each subplot is 20% of the figure width/height.
 - `subplot_titles`: the titles of the subplots.

+For **adding traces** to the figure, we can use the [`add_trace`](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html#plotly.graph_objects.Figure.add_trace) function.
+Important parameters:

+- `row`, `col`: the row and column of the subplot where to add the trace.
+    - Both parameters have to be set.
+    - The numbering starts from 1.

 ## Common Parameters For All Types of Plots